5calls/5calls/Readme.md

   - `hugo` will build the site and content, placing the final built site in `public/`

 This happens automatically for production via netlify but you will have to run manually for local installs.

+## deployment

+New versions are deployed to a google cloud storage bucket automatically with `main` via github actions.

 ## archived content